 By involving students more and more with technology, we prepare them, in a way, for a highly automated environment.
 In general, a huge amount of processes in a workplace have been already automated, so by doing so in the educational field it is a natural follow-up.
 An employer won’t expect workers to use a paper planner to organize themselves, or to record their performance targets manually – so why do we expect it of our pupils?
 The greatest preparation for students would be to make everything be on a digital platform.
 And since children, nowadays, use tablets and smartphones from the age of 3, this would probably be an easier way for them to learn and handle school obligations.

 There’s a flip side to everything, including why a school should go paperless.
 So, let’s see what the possible disadvantages are:

-Some students could lack internet access at their home which can be detrimental for their academic progress if a school goes paperless.
+Some students could lack internet access in their homes which can be detrimental to their academic progress if a school goes paperless.
 Both the school and the children’s parents again might not have the resources to acquire the equipment to make a paperless school possible.
 A School should buy certain software in order to go paperless such as student information systems and certainly laptops and computers for every student.

 Some students require face-to-face interaction to activate effective learning.
 This is difficult to lose for students who require a structured lesson and often trail off course.
-This loss of connection can be compensated through many different tools such as Skype, Web broadcasting or internet conference.
+This loss of connection can be compensated through many different tools such as Skype, Web broadcasting, or internet conferences.